Futarchy-Polkadot-Hackathon-2023/futarchy/README.md

 Please add...
-  links to any major libraries we import or use (eg IPFS) credit for any copied code separate instructions to install and run in the *installation* and *run* sections
+. links to any significant libraries we import or use (eg IPFS) . credit for any copied code
+. separate instructions to install and run in the *installation* and *run* sections

 _____________________________________________________________________